AdobeDocs/experience-manager-cloud-manager.en/help/using/customer-journey.md

 As a new customer, you will be on-boarded to Cloud Manager as part of the on-boarding process to the Adobe managed cloud service.

-The URL to access Cloud Manager will be included in the welcome email, along with the instructions to login to Experience Cloud, and use the Adobe Admin Console for managing your users and their respective permisions, for those users who need to access Cloud Manager.
+The URL to access Cloud Manager will be included in the welcome email, along with the instructions to login to [!UICONTROL Experience Cloud], and use the Adobe Admin Console for managing your users and their respective permisions, for those users who need to access Cloud Manager.

 *b) Existing AEM Customer on Adobe Managed Services*